Sobak/scrawler/docs/blocks/resultwriter.md

 [Doctrine documentation][doctrine-connection].
 Please note that the URL connection string is not supported, you need to use an array.

-There is an additional parameter `simple_annotations` which when set to `true` parses Doctrine annotations without importing their namespace.
+You can pass an additional parameter `simple_annotations` which when set to `true` parses Doctrine annotations without importing their namespace (`false` by default).

 Sample configuration for the database result writer might then look like so: